microsoft/calculator-specs/active/standardModeClarity/README.md

 By updating these equations, users will be able to follow their calculations as the calculations are being calculated at each stage.

 ### UX Proposal
-This shows the updated equation for double number operators.
-In this example, the user is adding 1 + 2 and then clicks a second double number operator.
+This shows the updated equation for binary operators.
+In this example, the user is adding 1 + 2 and then clicks a second binary operator.
 This will immediately display a calculation both in the equation above and in the history box.

 Note – the purple button signifies the user clicking on input.
 The screen following a click will be the consequence of the click.